What Is the New Hampshire Data Privacy Act?

 Compare with sibling state laws

 NHDPA is one of 18 comprehensive US state privacy laws.
-Its closest peers by effective date — useful when tracking how this law influenced or was influenced by neighbouring legislation:
+Its closest peers by effective date, useful when tracking how this law influenced or was influenced by neighboring legislation: